 Best Practices for Leveraging Real Estate Data

-Fundraising intelligence is all about gathering relevant information to make an informed ask.
-Whether you have a paid subscription to an online research platform, or are using free resources like Zillow, real estate information is critical knowledge to have.
-Real estate provides key insight regarding a major gift prospect’s personality, net worth, debt, and other factors affecting your prospect’s willingness to give to your cause.
+Fundraising intelligence is all about gathering relevant information to make an informed and educated gift ask.
+Whether you have a paid subscription to an online research platform, or are using free resources like Zillow, real estate information is critical information in the prospect research game.
+Real estate provides an understanding into a major gift prospect’s personality, net worth, debt, and other factors that may affect their willingness to give to your cause.

-With access to CoreLogic, you get U.S. real estate, mortgage, consumer and specialized business data compiled from property records, tax assessments, property characteristics and parcel maps from tax assessors and country recorder offices across the nation.
+Within CoreLogic, you will find U.S. real estate, mortgage, consumer and specialized business data compiled from property records, tax assessments, property characteristics and parcel maps from tax assessors and country recorder offices across the nation.
 Currently, over 150 million commercial and residential property records are in this dataset.

-- Prospect for new donors by zip code, street name, or even asset range
+- Prospect for new donors by zip code, street name, or asset range

-- Find multiple properties for a single donor, even if they are in different states
+- Find multiple properties for a single donor, regardless of the county or state they are in

-- Determine capacity to give by researching current property values and mortgage details, including how much of the mortgage is still outstanding
+- Determine their wealth capacity by researching current property values and mortgage details, including how much of the mortgage is still outstanding

 - Learn which properties have been paid off “free and clear” with a mortgage release document (new data added monthly)

-Clearly, there’s a lot you can learn about prospects with real estate research.
+There is a lot to learn about prospective donors with real estate research!